Hamid-0/GeeGeeReg-Autofill-bot/README.md

 ## What does it do?

-Looks through the geegeereg website for available gym slots, providing an easy select menu to book ✅
+Looks through the geegeereg website for available uOtttawa gym slots, providing an easy select menu to book ✅

 (Only Supports Minto Gym at the moment)🚨

+Example:

 <img src="list.png"
      alt="list"